ruuvi/ruuvitag_hw/stepup-script/README.md

 3) .step will be created automatically.
 Done.

 ## TODO
 * Create new 3d Models (STEP and VRML).
-Best way is to export VRML model from STEP using FreeCAD.
+Best way is to export VRML model from STEP using FreeCAD: [YouTube - Kicad StepUp tool: 3D Step and VRML File Alignment to footprint](https://youtu.be/O6vr8QFnYGw).